 A consummate professional dedicated to perfecting her craft, Kisma has received many prestigious awards and accolades throughout her career.
-She was a top prize winner in the Soma International Foundation's 2016 Lois Alba Aria Competition, and she captured 1st Prize in both Opera Theater of Pittsburgh's 2016 Mildred Miller International Vocal Competition and the National Opera Association's 2016 Carolyn Bailey and Dominick Argento Vocal Competition.
+She was a top prize winner in the Soma International Foundation's Lois Alba Aria Competition.
+She also captured 1st Prize in both Opera Theater of Pittsburgh's Mildred Miller International Vocal Competition and the National Opera Association's Carolyn Bailey and Dominick Argento Vocal Competition.
 Among other awards are the Harold Haugh Light Opera Vocal Competition (1st Prize), Fritz and Lavinia Jensen Foundation (2nd Prize), The Cleveland Foundation (A. Grace Lee Mims Vocal Scholarship Award), and the Metropolitan Opera National Council Auditions (National Semifinalist, 1st place Great Lakes Region).
 Upon winning her first professional fellowship, the Kresge Artist Fellowship in Music, she discovered an opportunity to have more creative control by creating something innovative and authentic.
 Through The OperaSOUL Experience, Kisma merges the classical and operatic music that she loves with popular music's catchy beats and rhythms.
 She believes that neither opera nor pop is a limited genre.
 When merged, they create a new genre of music that is accessible to modern audiences and a broader platform for skilled, versatile vocalists.
 Kisma's work with OperaSOUL pushes the boundaries of contemporary art by presenting artistic expression in unconventional ways.